 Banda Sea Travel Information

 The Banda Sea lies more or less in the middle of the sprawling mass of islands that comprise Indonesia, lapping the shores of Sulawesi to the west, Alor to the south and with West Papua to the esst.
-It is little wonder that the Banda region is considered one of the finest dive destinations on the world.
+It is little wonder that the Bandas are considered one of the finest dive destinations on the world.

 Topside, these islands boast climbable volcanic mountains which are covered in lush green vegetation.
 For a taste of historic atmosphere going ashore in Banda Neira is a must for its remnants of colonial times.